 Childhood mental disorders are defined as any “serious changes in the way children typically learn, behave or handle their emotions, which causes distress and problems getting through the day.”

-A disorder isn’t necessarily present for isolated episodes, which are a normal part of a child’s development, but if the behaviors are persistent and can’t be stopped by reasonable adult interventions, it may be time to seek professional help.
+A disorder isn’t necessarily present for isolated episodes, which are a normal part of a child’s development.
+But if the behaviors are persistent and can’t be stopped by reasonable adult interventions, it may be time to seek professional help.

 Anxiety